 These drugs require a steady dose of the medicine buildup in the body over a period of time to work.
 The doses needed to treat pain are often lower than those needed to treat depression.

 Generally, SSRIs and SNRIs have fewer side effects than tricyclic antidepressants.
-The most common side effects with antidepressants include:
+The most common side effects of antidepressants include:

 What Are Anticonvulsants?